allegory-software/allegory-sdk/PROGRAMMING.md

 That being said, there may be patterns of virtualization that you might want to care for.
-In particular, callable tables and userdata are common enough that typechecking for functions could be made with a function which also checks for `__call` besides `type(f)=='function'`.
+In particular, callable tables and userdata are common enough that typechecking for functions could be made with a function that also checks for `__call` besides `type(f)=='function'`.
 Virtualized functions work because the API of a function (i.e. what you can do with it) is almost
 leak-free: except for dumping and loading, all you can do with a function